htsx/CSC_400/code/README.md

 You’ll know the virtual environment is active when you see `(venv)` in your terminal prompt.

 ## Step 2: Install Dependencies
-1. Once the virtual environment is active, copy and past this list of depedencies into 'requirements.txt'.
+1. Once the virtual environment is active, copy and past this list of depedencies into requirements.txt:

 pandas               # For reading, processing, and manipulating datasets (e.g., CSV files). numpy                # For performing numerical operations and handling arrays.